aroccon/MHIT36/README.md

 - 17/02/25: Cleaning and use of module.f90 and readinput.f90, more variable included in the modules.
 Temporal loop created.
 Soon merging with main repository?
 - 18/02/25: Solvde issue on makefile and forced linking (to be tested on Leonardo)

+# Run the code

+- Compile first the cuDecomp library using *_lib.sh, the resulting modules and library will be located in cuDecomp/build/lib and cuDecomp/build/included
+- Double check cuDecomp building is fine (must be compiled using HPC-SDK)
+- Single folder: contain the single GPU version of the code (see MHIT36 repository for further details)
+- Multi folder: skeleton of the multi GPU version of the code use local.sh or leo.sh to compile and run the code (Poisson solver only is implemnted at the moment); the multi GPU version relies on cuDecomp for Pencil Transposition and halo exchanges.